iamtio/pgotosorter/README.md

 # Photo organizing script
-PgotoSorter is a small script in Python and Python 3 which can organize your photos.
+PhotoSorter is a small script in Python and Python 3 which can organize your photos.
 For example we have some directory:

     last_summer/
         IMG_0001.jpg